Welcome to Charles River Clean Up Boat

 About 50% of the trash we remove is recyclable.
 With the help of the Cambridgeside Galleria we make sure that which can be recycled, is recycled.

-Also, thanks to Lesley O’Garro, at the Museum of Science and Nancy Free for scheduling all the volunteers and keeping the schedule straight.
+Also, thanks to Amy, at the Museum of Science and Nancy Free for scheduling all the volunteers and keeping the schedule straight.

-Three other men are key to keeping the Clean Up Boat running effectively.
-They are the Captains: Tom Soisson, Bob Gaffney and Mitch Lunin.
-These men have the skill and professionalism to captain the boat, week after week without problems.
-Also, they are very loyal, Bob and Tom have been with the boat for 9 years and Mitch for 8 years.
+Four other men are key to keeping the Clean Up Boat running effectively.
+They are the Captains: Tom Soisson, Bob Gaffney, Jim Jadul and Mitch Lunin.
+These men have the skill and professionalism to captain the boat, week after week, without problems.
+Also, they are very loyal, Bob and Tom have been with the boat for 9 years and Mitch for 8 years, Jim joined us in 2015.

 After 8 years of being our webmaster, Robert Canterbury is stepping down and we are lucky to have Brilliant Geeks, LLC taking over the responsibility.
 Please take a look at the new format they have created for us, your comments are welcomed.
 They are a growing company and always appreciate new clients.